jpablomm/green-agent/QUICK_FIX_GUIDE.md

 ## TL;DR: The Easiest Fix

-Instead of debugging `happysixd/osworld-docker`, use a proven QEMU Docker image.
+Instead of debugging `happysixd/osworld-docker`, use a proven QEMU Docker image: `qemux/qemu`

 ## Step 1: Test on GCP (5 minutes)